 |10||Detection tools||500mm vernier caliper, wide seating square||50 graduation|

-The target measurement values of the verification experiment are the dimensions L1 and L2 of the workpiece after bending, and the sum L (L=L1+L2) is taken as the experimental comparison value, and the experimental variable is set as the size of the lower die opening.
+The objective of the verification experiment is to measure the dimensions L1 and L2 of the workpiece after bending and to use the sum L (L=L1+L2) as the comparative value for the experiment.
+The experimental variable is the size of the lower die opening.

-At the same time, the adjustable opening size of the lower die is used to avoid the influence of other structural factors of the die on the experimental results, the structure of the specimen is shown in Figure 3.
+The adjustable opening size of the lower die is utilized to eliminate the influence of other die structural factors on the experimental results.
+The structure of the specimen is depicted in Figure 3.

 Figure 3 Specimen structure

-During the experiment, the specimen was first measured by a 500mm vernier caliper after machining, and the linear dimension of the two processing surfaces at its end was measured to be 557.50mm.
+During the experiment, the specimen was first measured using a 500mm vernier caliper after machining, and the linear dimension of the two processing surfaces at its end was recorded as 557.50mm.

-Then the selected specimen size L1, L2 values are measured, and the experimental comparison value L is calculated.
+The selected specimen’s L1 and L2 values were then measured, and the comparative value L was calculated.

-It should use six different sizes of die opening from 160mm to 400mm, select the six best specimens from the folded sample and measure the dimensions L1 and L2 to obtain the calculated value L according to L=L1+L2.
+Six different die opening sizes, ranging from 160mm to 400mm, were used in the experiment.
+From the folded samples, the six best specimens were selected and the dimensions L1 and L2 were measured to obtain the calculated value L (L=L1+L2).

 Table 2 The effect of the opening size of the lower die on the bending forming size